-- With the engine stopped, remove the spark plugs and pour approximately 85 mL (3 imp oz) of Bombardier oil into each cylinder. - 2.
-Crank slowly two or three revolutions to lubricate cylinders. - 3.
-Reinstall the spark plugs.
+- 7. Restart engine and run at idle. - Inject storage oil until the engine dies or until a sufficient quantity of oil has entered the engine (approximately 30 seconds). - With the engine stopped, remove the spark plugs and pour approximately 85 mL (3 imp oz) of Bombardier oil into each cylinder. - Crank slowly two or three revolutions to lubricate cylinders. - 11.
+Reinstall the spark plugs and the outlet primer hose.